June is characterized by further escalation of the rain season in

 Rainfall

 In Luang Prabang, in June, it is raining for 14 days, with typically 258mm (10.16") of accumulated precipitation.
-In Luang Prabang, during the entire year, the rain falls for 99 days and collects up to 1443mm (56.81") of precipitation.
+Throughout the year, in Luang Prabang, there are 99 rainfall days, and 1443mm (56.81") of precipitation is accumulated.

 Daylight

 On the first day of the month, sunrise is at 05:31 and sunset at 18:47.
-On the last day of June, in Luang Prabang, sunrise is at 05:35 and sunset at 18:54 +07.
+On the last day of June, sunrise is at 05:35 and sunset at 18:54 +07.

 Sunshine

-The average sunshine in June is 4.5h.
+In June, the average sunshine is 4.5h.

 UV index